vladimir-vg/batiscaph/README.md

-# batiskaph
+# batiscaph

 ![Submersible MIR-2](https://pp.userapi.com/c639530/v639530374/4fcba/8ykO3N012hA.jpg)

-Batiskaph is a research device that submerges in ocean and explores unknown space.
+Batiscaph is a research device that submerges in ocean and explores unknown space.

 That's what this tool does -- submerges into Erlang node and observes how it works.